 - up to 6 months in jail such as the Clark County Detention Center or the Washoe County Detention Center

 Depending on the situation, a defense attorney may be able to negotiate with prosecutors to reduce a Nevada theft charge to trespass as long as full restitution is made.
 Trespass doesn’t look as bad on a criminal record as larceny or robbery, and it can usually be sealed after only one year.
-Learn more about sealing criminal records in Nevada.
+Learn more about sealing criminal records.